Watchung Mountains

-The Watchung Mountains (once called the Blue Hills) are a group of three long low ridges of volcanic origin, between 400 and 500 ft high, lying parallel to each other in northern New Jersey in the United States.
+The Watchung Mountains are a group of three long low ridges of volcanic origin, between 400 and 500 ft high, lying parallel to each other in northern New Jersey in the United States.
 The name is derived from the American Native Lenape name for them, Wach Unks (High Hills).
+In the 18th century, the Euro-American settlers also called them the Blue Mountains or Blue Hills (not to be confused with Blue Mountain in Sussex County).
 The Watchung Mountains are known for their numerous scenic vistas overlooking the skylines of New York City and Newark, New Jersey, as well as their isolated ecosystems containing rare plants, endangered wildlife, rich minerals, and globally imperiled trap rock glade communities.
-The ridges traditionally contained the westward spread of urbanization, forming a significant geologic barrier beyond the piedmont west of the Hudson River; the town of Newark, for example, once included lands from the Hudson to the base of the mountains.
+The ridges traditionally contained the westward spread of urbanization, forming a significant geologic barrier beyond the piedmont west of the Hudson River; the city of Newark, for example, once included lands from the Hudson to the base of the mountains.
 Later treaties moved the boundary to the top of the mountain, to include the springs.

 The Watchungs are basalt uplifts, geologically similar to the Palisades along the Hudson River.
 In many places, however, the mountains have become sinuous islands of natural landscape within the suburban sprawl covering much of contemporary northeastern New Jersey.
 Parks, preserves, and numerous historical sites dot the valleys and slopes of the mountains, providing recreational and cultural activities to one of the most densely populated regions of the nation.